 Events on Campus/Visitors

 Events: Events will take place in accordance with pre-COVID policy and practice.

 If you are a student who has COVID-19 symptoms, has recently tested positive for COVID-19,

 or has been around someone who has, you must fill out this form

-on the Health Clinic website and remain off campus or in your dorm room
+on the Health Clinic website and remain off campus or in your residence hall room

-until you are contacted by the Clinic.
-If you are a staff or faculty members who is experiencing
+until you are contacted by the clinic.
+If you are a staff or faculty member who is

 , contact your physician, and see this page